MohamadMahdiAmiRi/MohamadMahdiAmiRi/README.md

 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-  I'm A novice web and mobile and computer application programmer A technology enthusiast and a novice trader
+- I'm A novice web and mobile and computer application programmer A technology enthusiast and a novice trader -👋 a Python developer and anime enthusiast.
+-🚀 Always ready to learn and take on new challenges.

 <!---
 MohamadMahdiAmiRi/MohamadMahdiAmiRi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.